Explore the byways and historic Camino Real on a New Mexico road trip and add unexpected pleasures to your Southwestern overland adventure.

 If you have the time, consider a trip on the Cumbres and Toltec Scenic Railroad.
 It is America’s longest (64 miles) and highest (mountain passes up to 10,015 feet) narrow gauge steam railroad.
 Get a glimpse of history as you chug along amid dramatic, unspoiled scenery.
 Registered as a National Historic Railroad, several day-long itineraries alternate between Chama and Antonito, Colorado.
 A very different train ride runs from Santa Fe to Lamy on the Santa Fe Southern route.
 The new sightseeing train, Sky Railway, offers scenic vistas and comfortable seats.
 Rail fans will appreciate the tiny museum and gift shop in the Lamy Station.

-Shoppers and history buffs should drive The Turquoise Trail, a 62-mile National Scenic Byway that follows the money through past gold and turquoise mining boom towns.
-Cerillos, with its Turquise Mining Museum and stylish Cerillos Station Mercantile is a frequent movie stand-in for classic Wild West Main Streets.
+Shoppers and history buffs should drive The Turquoise Trail.
+The 62-mile National Scenic Byway follows the money through past gold and turquoise mining boom towns.
+The Turquise Mining Museum and stylish Station Mercantile make Cerillos a frequent movie stand-in for classic Wild West Main Streets.
 Have lunch at Mine Shaft Tavern in Madrid, another cute community known for its Old Coal Town Museum.

-For adventure seeking families, New Mexico True Adventures offers a true outdoor New Mexico experience from rafting to skiing and hiking.
-If you’re there in winter, head up to Ski Santa Fe, the nearest local mountain, and enjoy the view from the slopes.
+Adventure seeking families should check out rafting, skiing and hiking experiences from New Mexico True Adventures.
+In winter, head up to Ski Santa Fe, the nearest local mountain, and enjoy the view from the slopes.

 Day 6: Santa Fe to Taos – 70 miles

-Before leaving town be sure to stop at the city’s moving Farmers Market.
+Be sure to stop at the city’s moving Farmers Market before you leave.
 Here you will find local farmers and craftspeople selling their finest goods and produce.
 Purchase everything from quality meats, dairy and eggs to homemade body care, CBD products, jellies and jams.
-Also sold are traditional dried fruits which are great for the kids on the road.
-And of course, you can’t miss the local musicians who keep the shoppers happy with tunes that make the market alive.
+Look for traditional dried fruits which are great for the kids on the road.
+Don’t miss the local musicians who keep the shoppers happy with tunes that make the market alive.

-Pick up 84 N out of Santa Fe and continue for an hour and a half before reaching Taos, an area offering a unique mix of past and present as it is comprised of three towns; Taos proper, Taos Pueblo and Ranchos de Taos.
+Pick up 84 N out of Santa Fe and continue for an hour and a half before reaching Taos.
+Taos offers a unique mix of past and present.
+Explore all three towns; Taos proper, Taos Pueblo and Ranchos de Taos.

-Begin your time with a visit to Taos Pueblo, renowned as a UNESCO World Heritage Site and a National Historic Landmark.
-Although it’s located just a mile north of Taos proper, it is an ancient village, approximately a thousand years old.
-As many as 150 people live in the pueblo full time, and it is the oldest continuously inhabited community in the United States.
-In efforts to preserve their language and culture, the Taos community is regarded as one of the most conservative pueblos in New Mexico.
+Start at Taos Pueblo, renowned as a UNESCO World Heritage Site and a National Historic Landmark.
+Approximately a thousand years old, the Pueblo is just a mile north of Taos proper.
+As many as 150 people live in the oldest continuously inhabited community in the United States.
+They work hard to preserve their language and culture in this very conservative pueblo.
 Normally, open to the public daily from 8am to 4:30pmthey are completely closed to the public.

 For great food and great views, try the Lambert’s of Taos restaurant, located between Taos proper and Taos Ski Valley.
 Lambert’s is a bit formal and, in spring and summer, offers outdoor seating and live music, too.
-Doc Martin’s is another option — a casual bar and eatery in downtown Taos known for its craft brews and locally sourced green chile burgers and enchiladas.
+Doc Martin’s is another option.
+This casual bar and eatery downtown is known for its craft brews and locally sourced green chile burgers and enchiladas.

-Spend the morning exploring the area around the central plaza, and with kids 12 and under be sure to visit Twirl which hosts children’s crafts workshops, storytelling sessions and fieldtrips, many of which are free!
+Spend the morning exploring the area around the central plaza.
+Those with kids 12 and under must visit Twirl which hosts children’s crafts workshops, storytelling sessions and fieldtrips, many of which are free!

 The area around Taos offers some of the most scenic rafting in the country.
 Sign up at Los Rios River Runners for half or full-day rafting excursions.
-Families can paddle along the famous Taos Box for 17 miles, surrounded by rugged cliffs and challenging rapids (kids ages 12 and up).
-Families with younger children should join a guide along the scenic Orilla Verde — either way, you’ll get the best views of the area from a raft.
+Families can paddle along the famous Taos Box for 17 miles.
+The shore is surrounded by rugged cliffs and challenging rapids (kids ages 12 and up).
+With younger children, book a guide along the scenic Orilla Verde.
+Either way, you’ll get the best views of the area from a raft.

-Before your trip comes to an end, take a drive over the Rio Grande Gorge Bridge, 10 miles northwest of Taos.
+Before your trip comes to an end, take a drive over the Rio Grande Gorge Bridge.
+It’s only 10 miles northwest of Taos.
 It is the fifth highest bridge in the United States—quite a way to end your Southwestern experience.

-At any of these stops, the New Mexico Tourist Office can help you find motels, hotels, quaint B&Bs, campgrounds — any place you’d like to stay.
+At any of these stops, the New Mexico Tourist Office can help you find motels, hotels, quaint B&Bs, campgrounds.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.